spxak1/weywot/guides/mxkeys_linux.md

 |----|----|----|----|----|----|----|----|----|----|-----|-----|-----|
 |   |   | 125+15 | 125+30 | 125+32 |  |  | 165 | 164 | 163 | 113 | 114 | 115 |

+F1, F2, F6 and F7 are hardware keys only.
+Their purpose is as follows:

+F1, F2: Adjust screen brightness (on laptops/supported monitors) To be tested.

+F6, F7: Adjust the keyboards brightness (eight levels).

+The **Sound Up** (last key in that row) is not affected by the **Fn** key, and has the same keycode in either mode.

+The navigation keys (F3, F4, F5) are labeled as follows:

+F3: Mission Control/Task View
+F4: Dashboard Launchapd/Action Centre
+F5: Show Desktop